Jump to content

 The amendment to the BayVSG, which came into force on August 1, 2016, gave the Bavarian domestic secret service expanded surveillance powers, which, in the service of "internal security", encroach even more broadly and deeply on the basic rights of the population than is the case in the other constitutional protection laws of the states and the federal government.

-POINTS OF ARGUMENT IN THE FIRST CONSTITUTIONAL COMPLAINT OF 2017
+POINTS OF ARGUMENT IN THE CONSTITUTIONAL COMPLAINT

 The powers in the BayVSG that the Federal Constitutional Court declared unconstitutional following our lawsuit in 2017 included: